Best Wine Clubs for Dad

 Retail price: $36

 What an interesting wine!
-Initial impressions of stone fruit and floral notes on the nose made me think of Viognier, but there’s very little about how this wine tasted that resembled Viognier.
-Instead of that honeyed character, there was another (new to me) sensation that could best be described as “waxiness” (Wine Access’ word, not mine).
+Initial impressions of stone fruit and floral notes on the nose.
+The honeyed character made me think of Viognier, but it was different... “waxiness.”

 Blend: 78% Tempranillo and 22% Garnacha (Grenache)